 In the second quarter of 2015, we commenced the AFFIRM study, a 500 patient, randomized, double-blind Phase 3 clinical trial comparing Tonmya to placebo as administered sublingually once daily at bedtime for 12 weeks.
+Patients who successfully complete the AFFIRM study are eligible to enroll into a three-month open-label extension study.
 The AFFIRM study is being conducted at approximately 35 U.S. centers.
 The primary endpoint of the AFFIRM study is the 30% pain responder analysis accepted by the FDA.
-We expect to report top line results from the AFFIRM study in the second half of 2016.
+We expect to report top line results from the AFFIRM study in the third quarter of 2016.

-We intend to commence a second randomized, double-blind, placebo-controlled Phase 3 clinical trial of Tonmya in the second quarter of 2016.
-We expect that the design of the second Phase 3 trial will be similar to that of the AFFIRM trial.
+We intend to commence a second randomized, double-blind, placebo-controlled Phase 3 clinical trial of Tonmya in fibromyalgia in the second quarter of 2016.
+We expect that the design of this trial will be similar to that of the AFFIRM trial.